Grain Types

 How did grain type names change from OMS 1.1 to 1.2?

 OMS 1.2 renamed four grain types from OMS 1.1 to better reflect their semantics.
-The byte codes remain the same, and Areev accepts both old and new names during a transition period.
+The byte codes remain the same, but only the canonical OMS 1.2 names are accepted — the old OMS 1.1 type names are rejected.

 The renames are: Fact became Belief (0x01), Episode became Event (0x02), Checkpoint became State (0x03), and ToolCall became Action (0x05).
 The Action grain also changed three field names: arguments became input, result became content, and success became is_error (with inverted boolean logic — success: true maps to is_error: false).
-If you have existing code using OMS 1.1 names, update to the new names to avoid deprecation warnings.
+Areev accepts only the 10 canonical OMS 1.2 lowercase names (belief, event, state, workflow, action, observation, goal, reasoning, consensus, consent); the old OMS 1.1 type names (fact, episode, checkpoint, toolcall) are rejected with a 400 “unknown grain type” error, and the old Action field names (arguments, result, success) are ignored.
+There is no deprecation-warning mechanism — update any existing code to the canonical names.